-Note: this document is current following NAWG's 2023 annual conference.
+Note: The policy priorities were set at the 2024 fall meeting.
+NAWG adopted a couple more resolutions at the annual 2025 winter meeting in Washington, D.C.
 Updated versions of this document will be posted after each NAWG meeting at: www.wheatworld.org/about-us/policy-process.

-2024 POLICY PRIORITIES
+2025 POLICY PRIORITIES

-As part of implementation of NAWG's Strategic Plan, the following policy priorities for 2021 were identified and approved by the Board of Directors at its annual conference meeting.
-The priorities adopted by both policy committees were split up into three policy areas.
+As part of the implementation of NAWG's Strategic Plan, the following policy priorities for 2025 were identified and approved by the Board of Directors at its fall conference in 2024.
+The priorities adopted by both policy committees were split up into three policy areas